RackerWilliams/attributeMapping/docs/src/site/sphinx/map.rst

 by an Identity Service Provider (IDP).
-We'll begin this section by looking at a sample SAML assertion in detail, we'll then describe the attributes that identity needs to extract from the assertion in order to operate, and we'll wrap up by looking at a mapping policy that extracts those attributes from the assertion.
+We'll begin this section by looking at a sample SAML assertion in detail, we'll then describe the attributes that identity needs to extract from the assertion in order to operate, and we'll wrap up by walking through the construction of a mapping policy that extracts those attributes from the assertion.

 The SAML Assertion